gduverger/likkkes/README.md

 See the resulting [CSV](https://github.com/gduverger/likkkes/blob/master/likkkes.csv) and [JSON](https://github.com/gduverger/likkkes/blob/master/likkkes.json) files.

-After using k-means clustering technique on the resulting data, **I did not find any obvious biases in Dribbble members' likes** ([tweet](https://twitter.com/gduverger/status/577174550061948930)).
+After using a k-means clustering technique on the resulting data, **I did not find any obvious biases in @dribbble members' likes** ([tweet](https://twitter.com/gduverger/status/577174550061948930)).
 Please contact me at [@gduverger](https://twitter.com/gduverger) if you reach a different conclusion or if you find (an) issue(s) in the script.
 Thanks!

+Unsuccesful attempt at clustering “likes”:
 ![K-means clustering](https://github.com/gduverger/likkkes/blob/master/likkkes.png)

 Setting a virtual environment (optional)